DarKFeneR996/DCSWaypointEditor/documentation/CF_Integration.md

 DMPI waypoint.
 There are several rules,

-- An empty callsign matches any ship in the ship list; in this case, the station is always the default value, 8
+- An empty callsign matches any ship in the ship list; in this case, the station is always the default value, 8.
-- A callsign may only match one element from the ship list, multiple matches constitute an error
+- A callsign may only match one element from the ship list, multiple matches constitute an error.
-- Callsigns match flights and callsigns from the ship list in the expected ways
+- Callsigns match flights and callsigns from the ship list in the expected ways.

 For example, consider the following scenario with two three-ship Enfield1 flight and two-ship Enfield2 flight,